rackspace/runway/docs/source/module_configuration/staticsite.rst

         - us-east-1

-The `Auth@Edge`_ functionality uses your existing Cognito User Pool (optionally configured with federated identity providers).
+The `Auth@Edge`_ functionality uses your existing Cognito User Pool (optionally configured with federated identity providers) or can create one for you with the ``staticsite_create_user_pool`` option.
 A user pool app client will be automatically created within the pool for the application's use.